 Joe Nash (1919-2005) was a self-taught dancer and prominent historian of African-American dance history.
 Growing up in New York City during the Harlem Renaissance, Nash was inspired by the black arts movement.
 After returning from his World War II military service, he immersed himself in a self-directed study of dance literature and photography.
 In the late 1940s and ’50s, Nash performed on Broadway and toured with influential modern dance artists such as Pearl Primus and Donald McKayle.
 He also began teaching and lecturing on dance history in Philadelphia and New York.
 Nash was a consultant and lecturer at the American Dance Festival from the 1990s until his death in 2005.
 He was widely considered one of the leading experts on the role of African-Americans in the development of modern dance.
 During his life, Nash donated materials from his vast archival collection to the New York Public Library, the Schomburg Center for Research in Black Culture in Harlem, The Arthur Hall Collection in Philadelphia, Florida A&M University, the American Dance Festival, and the National Afro-American Museum and Cultural Center in Ohio.
 Collection includes photographic prints, programs, clippings, fliers, and other printed materials.

 Pearl Primus (1919-1994) was an African-American dancer, choreographer, anthropologist, and teacher.
-In 1988, she received the American Dance Festival’s first Balasaraswati/Joy Ann Dewey Beinecke Chair for Distinguished Teaching in 1991 and, posthumously, the Samuel H. Scripps/American Dance Festival Award for lifetime achievement in choreography.
+She received the American Dance Festival’s first Balasaraswati/Joy Ann Dewey Beinecke Chair for Distinguished Teaching in 1991 and, posthumously, the Samuel H. Scripps/American Dance Festival Award for lifetime achievement in choreography.
 Collection includes materials created or collected by Primus and by others dating from circa 1920 to 1994, including correspondence, writings, legal documents, research and teaching materials, clippings, programs, printed materials, photographs, sound recordings, films, videos, and artifacts.

 Charles Reinhart Management, Inc. (CRMI) was involved in dance company management, festival production, grant-funded projects, and assorted professional services.
 Companies managed included the Paul Taylor Dance Company, Meredith Monk/The House, the Glen Tetley Dance Company, the Don Redlich Dance Company, the Lucas Hoving Dance Company, and the Donald McKayle Dance Company among others.
 Mr. Reinhart was the National Coordinator of the National Endowment for the Arts (NEA) Dance Touring Program from 1967 to 1978.
 He also developed the dance component of the NEA’s Artists-in-Schools Program (later the Artists-in-Education Program) and served as its National Coordinator from 1970 to 1981.
 Collection includes correspondence, printed material, and business and financial records created by Charles L. Reinhart and the employees of Charles Reinhart Management, Inc., 1956-1992.